 “MPAs, in addition to their fundamental role of marine biodiversity conservation, are key players in Marine Spatial Planning and Integrated Coastal Zone Management processes” observes Puri Canals, President of the MedPAN network.
 “Their integration in these processes must be strengthened all around the Mediterranean basin if we are to effectively act against pollution.
 Specific frameworks already exist in the network and this workshop will be an opportunity to share them.”

-The overall workshop will benefit from the synergies generated through the ACT4LITTER project mid-term conference and the contribution of its partners, SCP-RAC, MIO-ECSDE and SSSUP to the coordination of a number of sessions addressing the issue of Marine Litter.
+The overall workshop benefited from the synergies generated through the ACT4LITTER project mid-term conference and the contribution of its partners, SCP-RAC, MIO-ECSDE and SSSUP to the coordination of a number of sessions addressing the issue of Marine Litter.

 Note to the editor